kanar1234/Main/Data Structure and Algorithms/Programming Assignment 4/README.md

 -----Access functions-----

-//Returns the other of the graph G
+//Returns the order of the graph G

 int getOrder(Graph G);